 In 1892, in MGA’s book, “A’ina-e-Kamalat-e-Islam” on page 198, MGA admits that he knew all along that he had been made Esa (as) and had been given ilham’s to that effect, however, MGA hid this from the world, this explains the writings of MGA on Esa (as) in this era, they were all lies, MGA was slowly revealing himself.
+In Barahin-i-Ahmadiyya Vol. 4, MGA translated WAFFA as a taking, like the common Sunni/Shia explanation as he continued to mask his beliefs.
 This is why there is no specific ilham which MGA got in 1890 which caused him to make his claim to be the Messiah.

-In 1907, MGA explained this again in Haqiqatul Wahy
+In 1907, MGA explained this again in Haqiqatul Wahy, but watered it down

 “”The conferment of titles is the pleasure and the work of the Lord God.
 I have no share in it.
 As for the question why I have written like this?
 Why has this contradiction crept in?
 So, please, listen and understand with care.
 This contradiction is of the same kind as in Barahin-i-Ahmadiyya I wrote, at one time, that the Messiah, son of Mary, could descend from the heavens.
 Later on, however, I put forth that I, myself, am the Messiah expected to come in the later times.
 The basis of the contradiction in that case was the same.
 Although, in Barahin-i-Ahmadiyya itself, the Lord God called me Isa and also said to me that the tiding of my advent had been given earlier by God and His Apostle.
 Since, however, a portion of the Muslims happened to have become firm on the belief, and I myself believed the same, that Hazrat Isa would come down from the heavens, I endeavoured to take the Wahyi at the apparent level; in fact, I watered it down in interpretation, and clung to the former view I had shared with the rest of the Muslims; and this was the view I did my best to propagate in Barahin-i-Ahmadiyya.
 Later on, however, Revelations came down on me, like the rain from heaven, to the effect that I myself was the Promised Messiah, so eagerly expected to appear, with hundreds of wonderful Signs and the earth, as well as the heavens took their stand in support of my position; and brilliant manifestations forced me to perceive that I, myself, was the Masih expected to appear in the later times.
 Otherwise, my belief on these points was the same as I had stated in Barahin-i- Ahmadiyya…